 Today’s journey will only take a couple of hours, so we have a relaxed morning.
 After an early lunch we will continue our journey to our next lodge.
 The lodge, bedrooms, customer service and attention to detail wowed me the last time I was here and whilst not on the normal tourist route it was a stop well worth it.
 Not only does it break up what otherwise would be a very long journey to our next destination, it’s here that we get to photograph an amazing huge rock arch, see ancient bushman paintings, and with some of the lowest light pollution in the world, we should see thousands of stars.
 If conditions are right we will spend some time photographing them whilst listening to the unforgettable sounds of the African night.

-On day 10, we continue northwards for the ‘safari’ part of our tour.
+On day 11, we continue northwards for the ‘safari’ part of our tour.
 Etosha National park ranks as one of the world’s greatest wildlife viewing destinations.
 We will have two early morning guided drives in open sided vehicles, and are also able to drive our own cars in the park during the day if we wish.
 Where we will stay however has a large floodlit waterhole which receives a regular stream of wildlife, and for those of us who have had enough of being in a car it’s possible to just sit and wait for the animals to come to us.
-On our second night here we will stay in the premier waterhole lodges, which are situated right next to it.
+We will stay in the premier waterhole lodges, which are situated right next to it so that we can keep an eye on the comings and goings from our own chalets.

 Day 14: Return to reality.